-Moles area a very common type of skin growth.
+Moles are a very common type of skin growth.
 So common, in fact, that nearly every adult will have at least a few.
 Developed in childhood and adolescence, most moles are harmless and do not require treatment.
-You should pay attention to your moles, however, and watch for any changes as you age.
-Our dermatologist at Piedmont Plastic Surgery & Dermatology can evaluate your moles to ensure they do not pose a health problem.

 When are Moles Cause for Concern?